OrSchweitzer/tlv-airport/README.md

 #TLV Airport :airplane:
 ##### By Or Schweitzer
-Hello, this sotware is a web-server that gives information on inbound and outbound flights from TLV airport.
+Hello, this software is a web-server that gives information on inbound and outbound flights from TLV airport.

 ##### How to run the software?
 There are two ways:

 1.Use NPM & Node.js(v14.21.3) to run it locally.
   Clone project from github.
   Then in the project folder open terminal and run following commands: